Structure of Chromosome, Cell Cycle and Cell division

 • Cell Cycle: The cell cycle is a series of stages that a cell goes through as it grows and divides.
 It consists of three main phases: interphase, mitosis (or meiosis in specialised cases), and cytokinesis.
 Interphase is the phase when the cell prepares for division, while mitosis is the actual process of cell division, leading to the formation of two identical daughter cells.
 Cytokinesis is the final step, where the cell’s cytoplasm divides, completing the cell division process.

 • Cell Division: Cell division is the process by which a single cell divides into two or more daughter cells.
 There are two primary types of cell division: mitosis and meiosis.
 Mitosis is responsible for the growth, repair, and maintenance of multicellular organisms, as it produces genetically identical daughter cells.
-In contrast, meiosis is a specialised form of cell division that occurs in the reproductive organs, resulting in the formation of gametes (sperm and egg cells) with half the number of chromosomes.
+In contrast, meiosis is a specialized form of cell division that occurs in the reproductive organs, resulting in the formation of gametes (sperm and egg cells) with half the number of chromosomes.
 This process ensures genetic diversity in offspring.

 These concepts are crucial for students preparing for ICSE Class 10 biology exams, as they form the basis of genetics and cell biology.
 Practising ICSE Class 10 biology questions and answers related to these topics is essential for a comprehensive understanding and successful examination preparation.
 Explore further with Oswal.io for ICSE Class 10 biology important questions to strengthen your knowledge in these fundamental areas of biology.